Burnley F.C.: Beginnings and the first major honours (1882–1946)

 Burnley were relegated to the Second Division for the first time in 1896–97.
-The team won the division the next season; only two of thirty matches were lost before promotion was gained through a four-team play-off series called test matches, although the last game against First Division club Stoke was controversial.
-The tie finished 0–0 as both needed only a draw for a top flight place; it was later named "[t]he match without a shot at goal".
-Burnley were relegated again in 1899–1900 and found themselves at the centre of controversy when their goalkeeper, Jack Hillman, attempted to bribe opponents Nottingham Forest in the last match of the season.
+The team won the division the next season; they lost only two of thirty matches before gaining promotion through a four-team play-off series called test matches, although the last game against First Division club Stoke was controversial.
+It finished 0–0 as both needed only a draw for a top flight place, and it was later named "[t]he match without a shot at goal".
+Burnley were relegated again in 1899–1900 and became embroiled in controversy when goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest during the final match of the season, which resulted in his suspension for the entire following campaign.
 It is possibly the earliest recorded case of match fixing in football.
 The side continued to play in the Second Division and even finished in bottom place in 1902–03—but were re-elected—as the club got into financial difficulties.

 Harry Windle was named chairman in 1909, after which the club's finances turned around.
-The directors appointed John Haworth as the new manager in 1910, who changed the club's colours from green to the claret and blue of Aston Villa, the then First Division champions, as Haworth and the Burnley committee believed it might bring a change of fortune.
-In 1912–13, the side won promotion to the first tier; the following season, Burnley won their first major honour, beating Liverpool in the 1914 FA Cup Final.
-Bert Freeman scored the only goal, as Burnley became the first club to defeat five top tier sides in one cup season.
+In 1910, the Burnley directors changed the club's colours from green to claret and blue, and appointed John Haworth as the team's new manager.
+In 1912–13, the side won promotion to the first tier, and the following season, Burnley won their first major honour, beating Liverpool in the 1914 FA Cup final.
+Bert Freeman scored the only goal as Burnley became the first club to defeat five top tier sides in one cup season.
 Tommy Boyle became the first captain to receive the trophy from a reigning monarch, King George V. The team finished second to West Bromwich Albion in 1919–20, before winning their first ever First Division championship in 1920–21.
 Burnley lost the opening three games but went unbeaten in the following 30 league matches, setting an English record.
 Nine seasons later, the team were relegated to the Second Division.
 They struggled in the second tier and avoided a further relegation in 1931–32 by two points.
 The years through to the outbreak of the Second World War were characterised by mid-table league finishes.